FreedomGovernment/FreedomVotingMachine/Contributing.md

 # Volunteers

 Thank you for your interest in volunteering for the Freedom Government.
-You can find a description of the roles we're looking for below.
+You can find a description of the volunteer opportunities we have bellow.
 If you want to get started right away, start and fork this repo.
-If you do not know know how to do this you probably wont' be very useful forking the project, so just contribute via OneDrive and comments.
+If you do not know know how to do this you probably won't be very useful forking the project, so just contribute via OneDrive and comments.
 Thanks.

 ## Voting Machine Researcher